TheWorkflowAcademy/Setting_Up_Schedules_In_Zoho_CRM_Automations/README.md

 ```
 OR

-If there are more than 1000 records that will need to be updated at any one time, please follow the directions below.
-First, add your pagination code.
+If there are more than 1000 records that will need to be updated at any one time, add your pagination code first.
 If you need help setting this up, please see WFA's repo *[here](https://github.com/TheWorkflowAcademy/api-pagination-zohocrm)*.

 ```
 allRecords = List();